|

 The major objective of an Historically Informed Qin Performance School should be to recover and/or preserve the qin performance practice of various periods.
 My own focus is on music in handbooks surviving from the Ming dynasty.

 My teacher, Sun Yuqin, had me learn by copying his play exactly.
 It is my understanding that this was the traditional teaching method, and that only advanced students should play in a more creative manner the music they had learned by rote.
+As for the traditional teaching/learning process, there are a number of anecdotes about studying qin, such as these:

 The HIP school also follows this principle when learning melodies from old tablature.
 School members begin by using the traditional rote method to learn a number of short melodies already reconstructed in accordance with their Ming dynasty tablature.
 These pieces introduce qin playing techniques and early melodic styles.
 The historical and cultural associations of the melodies are discussed (the melodies were created by the same class of people who produced Chinese poetry, literature and fine art), and there is analysis of the principles of historically informed performance.